 Air Conditioner/Heat Pump Tune-Up: $75

-There are many benefits to home solar energy.
-You can qualify for tax benefits, save money, and raise your property values.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can raise your property values, reduce emissions, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

 It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Ferguson, your best time to get solar is in the spring and fall.
+Since there's a moderate amount of snowfall in Ferguson, your best time to install solar panels is in the spring and fall.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Ferguson gets quite a bit of sunlight per day, so an average payback period could last up to 13.4 years per 5 kW of capacity.